 Prostitution laws have an immediate and powerful impact on the lives of real people in our communities.
 To advocate for the human rights and safety of sex workers across the country, it is critical to understand the distinctions between different policies.
 To fight the rebranding efforts of Equality Model proponents, it’s important to be ready with a quick reply when someone asks, “What is the Nordic Model?”

 The Nordic Model of prostitution is based on the theory that the way to “free” sex workers from lives of prostitution is to criminalize clients and third parties.
 The theory assumes sex workers are victims, but in practice, the law tends to treat them more like criminals.

 Sex work exists on a spectrum of choice, circumstance, and coercion.
 Sex work is work and no one should assume that sex workers do not have choice or autonomy.
 This patriarchal view of sex work is a dangerous threat to the bodily autonomy and freedom of choice that women and other marginalized groups have been fighting to achieve for so long.

 Laws based on the Nordic Model target sex work clients with entrapment, making them far more likely to pursue anonymous interactions in remote locations.
 Keeping sex work in the dark jeopardizes the harm reduction strategies sex workers use to keep themselves safe and leaves them vulnerable to predators and criminals.

-Prostitution Laws across the globe: Entrapment Model failures
+Prostitution Laws across the globe: Nordic Model failure

-From added violence to malicious evictions, prostitution laws like the Entrapment Model have shown themselves to be simultaneously ineffective at ending exploitation in the sex trade and harmful to the people they are meant to protect.
+From added violence to malicious evictions, evidence of Nordic model failure has shown that partial decriminalization prostitution laws are simultaneously ineffective at ending exploitation in the sex trade and harmful to the people they are meant to protect.

 Norway enacted prostitution laws based on the Nordic Model that intentionally evicted over 400 sex workers, mostly migrant women, from their homes.
 The project was aptly named “Operation Homeless” by Norwegian police.